abhinabsarkar/aks/concepts/service-readme.md

     app: hellopython-app
   type: ClusterIP
 ```
 In the above example, any client that wants to talk to hellopython-app, should send request to the service hellopython-svc or its FQDN **hellopython-svc.default.svc.cluster.local**

-# Service features
-* They can expose more than one port
-* They support internal session affinity
-* Services make use of health and readiness probes offered by Kubernetes to ensure that not only the Pods are in the running state, but also they return the expected response
-* They allow specifying the IP address that that Service exposes by altering the spec.ClusterIP parameter

 ## Service Discovery
 Services are assigned internal DNS entries by the Kubernetes DNS service.
 That means a client can call a backend service using the DNS name.
 The same mechanism can be used for service-to-service communication.
 The DNS entries are organized by namespace, so if your namespaces correspond to bounded contexts, then the DNS name for a service will map naturally to the application domain.